iwasdavid/pact-demo/README.md

 Very basic .NET solution showing the concepts involved in consumer driven contract testing with [Pact](https://pact.io/).

+> Warning.
+Hacked together code that shouldn't be used anywhere.
+Purely for demos.

 ### Projects in Solution

 #### Client App (Consumer)